Is it okay to joke about cancer

 It seems that Mark Twain was on to something when he wrote, “The secret source of humor itself is not joy, but sorrow.
 There is no humor in heaven.”
 Comedy permits us to delve into the dark aspects of our souls without fear of becoming lost.
 Through comedy, a chaotic world can be reordered.

-There is much power in the act of telling jokes.
+There is much power in the act of telling jokes about cancer.
 I think I realized that tacitly when I’d stand upon the stage, bald from chemotherapy, and encourage people to laugh at my plight.
 I could see that even in this moment, exposed and vulnerable, it’s still the man with the microphone who dictates the dialogue, who gets to take something and say, “No, this is OK.
 This is free from fear.”
 This is why I believe it is okay to joke about cancer.

 But it is okay to joke about cancer.
 How could the patent absurdity of being told your own body is trying to kill you be anything but hilarious?

 How could you not want to strip cancer of its ludicrous power and show it for the grand joke that it is?